 - Is there a style you want to match?
 You can match your home's exterior style and colors with outdoor furniture for a cohesive look.
 Or you can even carry the theme of your indoor furniture outdoors.

 The design of your outdoor dining set ultimately comes down to personal preference.
 Remember that outdoor dining is inherently informal, and there's no rule that says the table and chairs must all match.
 Sometimes an eclectic look ends up being much more inviting and comfortable than a uniform dining set.
-Many people even seek out that look, purchasing inexpensive, mismatched, and vintage outdoor furniture.
+Many people even seek out that look, purchasing inexpensive, mismatched outdoor furniture.

 Set the Table